-Welcome to the 5th lesson in your “Option Trading Basics Bootcamp.”
+Welcome to the 5th lesson in your “Option Trading Tactics Bootcamp.”
 Here we cover the most important trading rules new option traders should follow.
 By adhering to these option trading principles, you will become a more consistent, confident, and profitable options trader.

 If you’re new to this series, check the past lessons at our Bootcamp Headquarters.

 To make money in options trading it's not just stock selection that can cause risk, but also option selection... specifically over time.

 Many seasoned option traders will forego the riverboat casino that is options expiration and only trade options that have more than 2 weeks left to expiration.

 This holds especially true for "income" type trades that are short gamma by nature-- if you try and milk out every last penny of an income trade, you will run the risk of getting cut by the gamma knife edge and letting profits turn to losses in the blink of an eye.

 The same siren song can occur for directional option traders.
 You may look at near term options and say they are "cheap" and offer plenty of leverage for the cost.
 But odds are you are neglecting the theta cost of those options, and the actual odds that you have on the position.

 Or flip it around, you could think that since an option has a theta of -50 with 4 days left to expiration, that somehow you'll be able to make 50 bucks a day just by selling those options, without any respect to the gamma risks in selling short term options.